-3. Institute living wages and economic security for all workers
+2. Institute living wages and economic security for all workers.

-- Raise the federal minimum wage to \$15 / hour. - Enact a housing wage, currently estimated at \$22 / hour, in no less than 2 years' time, and index to inflation on an annual basis. - Legislate equal pay for equal work and make it mandatory under federal law. - All workers must have paid family leave, paid sick leave, hazard pay, personal protective equipment and living wages. .
+- Raise the federal minimum wage to \$15 / hour. - Make concrete plans to raise the minimum wage from \$15/hour to a real housing wage (\$23/hour in 2019) in no less than two years; index the real housing wage to inflation and adjust annually. - Legislate equal pay for equal work and make it mandatory under federal law. - All workers must have paid family leave, paid sick leave, hazard pay, personal protective equipment and living wages.

-4. Establish the Jubilee Justice Jobs Program, a federal jobs program to secure full employment as a right
+3. Establish the Jubilee Jobs Program, a federal jobs program to secure full employment as a right.

-- Prioritize socially beneficial industries, with massive investments in caregiving, education, health care, mass transit, water / utilities / infrastructure jobs and cultural production in poor and low-income communities, deindustrializing communities, small towns, rural areas and indigenous areas. - Within the Jubilee Justice Jobs Program, establish: (1) Community Care Corps that will focus on expanding health care training, capacity andresources; (2) Green Jobs Corps that will focus on environmentally sustainable infrastructure jobs; (3) Together We Thrive that will focus on education and schools; (4) Jubilee Arts and Justice Corps that will focus on cultural production; (5) Universal Tech Corps that will focus on training and placement in ICT, R/D and automation sectors; and others. - All jobs within this program will provide living wages, worker protections and give workers the right to form and join unions.
+- Prioritize socially beneficial industries, with massive investments in caregiving, education, health care, mass transit, water / utilities / infrastructure jobs and cultural production in poor and low-income communities, deindustrializing communities, small towns, rural areas and indigenous areas. - Within the Jubilee Jobs Program, establish: (1) Community Care Corps that will focus on expanding health care training, capacity and resources; (2) Green Jobs Corps that will focus on environmentally sustainable infrastructure jobs; (3) Housing First that will focus on converting vacant property into affordable public housing and building new affordable public housing; (4) Together We Thrive that will focus on education and schools; (5) Jubilee Arts and Justice Corps that will focus on cultural production; (6) Universal Tech Corps that will focus on training and placement in ICT, R/D and automation sectors; and others. - Include job training and placement programs to support employment of poor and low-income students and workers who have been displaced in these socially beneficial industries. - All jobs within this program will provide living wages, worker protections and give workers the right to form and join unions.
 They will also give workers in these programs a leading voice in their design and implementation.